heptarch/heptarch.github.io/projects.md

 it seems plausible that OpenAI's structural quirks are part of what makes it special.
-I guess we'll see how that culture of innovation holds up under the pressures of Big Tech stardom.
+I guess we'll see how that culture of innovation holds up under the pressures of Big Tech rockstardom.

 ### 2.5. <a href="#tbc">Entanglement</a><a id="sec-2-5" name="sec-2-5"></a>